 Natron Day 1,

 Arrive to Kilimanjaro International Airport, here you will be picked up by one of the team from Kaskazi and driven for thirty-five minutes to the lodge where the first night is spent.
 Settle into the new surroundings and meet the other participants on the safari.
-Sundowners and dinner at either at the lodge or if there’s a polo game on you go to the polo clubhouse for sundowners followed by dinner back at the lodge.
+Sundowners and dinner at either at the lodge or if there’s a polo game on you go to the polo club for sundowners followed by dinner back at the lodge.

 Natron Day 2,

-The following morning after a big English breakfast there is 4 1⁄2 hours drive to Kaskazi’s fly camp, North of N’garuka Village.
+The following morning after a big English breakfast there is 4 ½ hours drive to Kaskazi’s fly camp, North of N’garuka Village.
 Upon arrival the crew are waiting with welcome drinks and opened arms for everyone to join the safari team at Kaskazi.
-After introduction to the tents, lunch is served and a safari briefing takes place.
+After introduction to the tents, which are bell tents, lunch is served and a safari briefing takes place.
 After lunch each guest gets given his or her horse and an afternoon ride takes place for everyone to get comfortable in the saddle.
 The day ends around the bonfire.

 Natron Day 3,